AT&T TL96273 Review

 Moving on to the advanced functions, it is about the same as the rest of the pack to enter a contact into your phonebook.
 Blocking calls is the same as well and it is quite easy to navigate through the menus, with the layout being quite intuitive.
 You can also turn on a silent mode for a set number of hours by holding down the "#" key and pressing the keypad for the desired number of quiet hours, from 1-12.

-Comprising 15% of the final score, our Features metric assessed the features and functions of each phone, awarding more points the more feature-rich each cordless phone is.
-The AT&T TL96273 scored relatively well, earning a 6 out of 10 for this set of tests.
-The chart below shows how this ranks with the rest of the pack.
+Our Features metric assessed the features and functions of each phone, awarding more points the more feature-rich each cordless phone is.
+The AT&T TL96273 scored well.

 This cordless phone system can be expanded with up to 12 handsets and has a decently large phonebook with a capacity of 200 contacts.
 It has an illuminated keypad, though the buttons aren't particularly large.
 It has answering machine and intercom capabilities, as well as a keypad and speaker on its main base.
 However, it does lack a belt clip and a headphone jack on its handsets, costing it a few points.

 Ranking next in terms of importance, our Battery Life metric takes credit for the remaining 10% of the score.
 We compared how long each phone lasted on standby and while in use, as well as the time to charge to determine scores.
-The TL96273 scored about average, earning a 5 out of 10 for its performance.
-The following chart shows how this compared to the rest of the group.
+The TL96273 scored about average.

 Lasting for about 11 hours and 20 minutes in our talk time test, the TL96273 finished in the middle of the pack.
 It has a claimed standby time of 7 days and takes a decently long time to recharge, about 11 hours according to the manual.